The Open Fund For Music Creators

 Due to high demand, you can only apply once per calendar year to The Open Fund for Music Creators.

-Female-identifying and mixed gender groups can apply once per calendar year to Women Make Music.
+Women, gender minorities and mixed gender groups can apply once per calendar year to Women Make Music.
 Those applicants are therefore able to apply once per calendar year to each scheme.

 No music creator can receive 2 grants in one calendar year through The Open Fund/Women Make Music, and we prefer for applicants to wait until their funded project is complete before reapplying.